 Let me know in the comments below.

-Download a free parent handout explaining how to help children with reading and math.
+Plus, download a parent handout telling ways to help their children with reading and math.